14 Nov Youth Central 16th Alumni Profile: Jarrett Lalonde

 “Raj and I were both so nervous and neither one of us could get the pitch started and out of our mouths!”

-Jarrett’s success and leadership in Youth Central even led him to be featured in the Calgary Herald, appraising his dedication with Child Friendly Calgary, as Penny Hume would put it, “He’ll tackle anything because it is an experience.”
+Jarrett’s success and leadership in Youth Central even led him to be featured in the Calgary Herald, praising his dedication with Child Friendly Calgary, as Penny Hume would put it, “He’ll tackle anything because it is an experience.”

 For Jarrett, a wonderful high-school experience with Youth Central was not the end of the story, as he was invited to continue his involvement with the organization.